Dark City (1950 film)

-Dark City is a 1950 American film noir crime film starring Charlton Heston in his Hollywood debut, and featuring Lizabeth Scott, Viveca Lindfors, Dean Jagger, Don DeFore, Ed Begley, Jack Webb and Harry Morgan.
+Dark City is a 1950 American film noir crime film starring Charlton Heston, Lizabeth Scott, Viveca Lindfors, Dean Jagger, Don DeFore, Ed Begley, Jack Webb and Harry Morgan.
 It was produced by Hal B. Wallis and directed by William Dieterle.

-This was Heston's first appearance in a professional film production, following his participation in David Bradley's amateur Peer Gynt (1941) and semi-professional Julius Caesar (1950).
-In later interviews, he would refer to Dark City as "definitely not an 'A' picture, but a pretty good 'B'."
-Webb and Morgan would go on to famously co-star in the popular police drama television series Dragnet.
+This was Heston's first appearance in a professional film production, following his participation in David Bradley's amateur Peer Gynt (1941) and the educational, Chicago-based Julius Caesar (1950).
+In later interviews, Heston called Dark City "definitely not an 'A' picture, but a pretty good 'B'".
+Webb and Morgan later costarred in the police drama television series Dragnet.

 Plot

-Danny Haley is an owner of an illegal gambling location that the police raid even though he pays the police for protection.
-Danny hangs out at a café where he listens to singer Fran Garlan.
-Fran is in love with Danny but Danny tells her that he cannot commit to a relationship and that she is just a girlfriend.

-Later that evening at the café, Danny meets businessman and Air Force veteran Arthur Winant, who is in town to buy some equipment for a sports club.
-When Danny notices a check for $5,000 in Winant's wallet, he invites Winant to play poker at his closed establishment with Danny's pals Soldier, Barney and Augie.
-During the game, Winant talks about his older brother Sidney, who is coming to meet him late the next evening.
+Danny Haley owns an illegal gambling location that the police raid even though he pays them for protection.
+Danny loves singer Fran Garlan but tells her that he cannot commit to a relationship.
+He meets businessman Arthur Winant, who is in town to buy equipment for a sports club.
+When Danny notices a check for $5,000 in Winant's wallet, he invites him to play poker at his closed establishment with Danny's pals Soldier, Barney and Augie.
+During the game, Winant talks about his older brother Sidney, who is coming to meet him the next evening.
 Barney and Augie let Arthur win $325, but the next evening, they cheat Arthur out of all his money and the $5,000, which is not his.

 The next day, Danny learns that Winant has committed suicide.
-Fearing police attention, Danny tells his friends to wait a few days before cashing Winant’s check.
-Barney, the most nervous of the group, thinks that someone is following him, and the next morning he is found dead.
+Fearing police attention, Danny tells his friends to wait a few days before cashing Winant's check.
+Barney, the most nervous of the group, thinks that someone is following him, and the next morning, he is found dead.

-Police captain Garvey interviews Danny and Augie and tells them that he knows that there is a connection between Winant's death and the poker game, and that Winant left a letter for his brother Sidney.
+Police captain Garvey interviews Danny and Augie and tells them that he knows that there is a connection between Winant's death and the poker game and that Winant left a letter for his brother Sidney.
 He informs them that Sidney is a dangerous criminal and likely to avenge his brother's death, and that Barney was probably killed by Sidney.
 Danny and Augie deny any connection with Winant's death.